By Adson Costanzi Filho | November 25, 2020

 How to start

-The very first thing to do is install.packages("blogdown") to install the blogdown package.
-Once it is done you will need to install Hugo blogdown::install_hugo(force = TRUE) which is the static site generator blogdown uses (the force =TRUE parameter will update the Hugo version you may have installed).
+to install the blogdown package.
+Once it is done you will need to install Hugo blogdown::install_hugo(force = TRUE)

 Now that everything is installed we can start the development of our page.
 There are two ways to start: using the RStudio Addins or by command lines in the console, let’s try do it in both!